TOOLS

 Appeals

-Not Applicable.
+Not applicable.

 Renewals

-Dependent upon the availability of appropriations.
 Awards are generally made around June 30 of each year.

 Records

-Grantees must maintain appropriate records pertaining to grant funds, compliance and project performance, for three years after the completion of activities for which the grant or subgrant funds were used.
+Grantees must maintain appropriate records pertaining to grant funds, compliance and project performance, for 3 years after the completion of activities for which the grant or subgrant funds were used.
 This documentation should be sufficient to establish fiscal accountability and facilitate an effective audit.

 Financial Information